 There are simple systems organisations can introduce to help people become better at recognising when things go well.
 It may be that you introduce a way to give praise within your company’s online HR system, or introduce a ‘people news’ section to company meetings.

 There may also be more imaginative ways you can get people in the habit of giving praise.
-Here at t-three, we helped one client establish an initiative based on the “invisible gorilla test” that we discussed in last week’s post.
+Here at t-three, we helped one client establish an initiative based on the “invisible gorilla test” that we discussed in this post.
 ‘The Order of the Gorilla’ meant that if someone noticed someone doing something well or something that had helped them or the team in some way, the law was that they were to give the stuffed toy gorilla to that person.
-They also had to tell them what/why; what they had done well, and why it had a positive effect.
+They also had to tell them what/why; they had done well, and why it had a positive effect.
 The gorilla would then sit on the person’s desk for a week.
 In this case, what we found was that it became a talking point in the office, and slowly, people started to get better at noticing when things went well and offering praise and recognition.

 Feedback is a skill.
 And the best way to develop a skill is through practice.
 The good news is there are many ways you can adapt or introduce structures and processes to get people practising giving feedback.
 These do not have to include the Smiley face, Straight face exercise or The Order of the Gorilla - find something that resonates with your people and works for your company.
 The important thing to remember is that practice builds confidence and creates habits.
 And this is how an open feedback culture can be built and sustained.